MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHuntGroup.md

 MusicOnHoldFileName and MusicOnHoldFileContent cannot be empty so you must specify a valid MusicOnHoldFileName and MusicOnHoldFileContent or set UseDefaultMusicOnHold to true.

-The New-CsHuntGroup cmdlet may suggest additional steps required to complete the call queue setup.
+The New-CsHuntGroup cmdlet may suggest additional steps required to complete the Call Queue setup.

 The following parameters are not applicable to Skype for Business Online: AsJob, ClientAudience, DomainController, Force, HuntGroupServiceCallbackUri, PipelineVariable, and Ring.